 It was hot today, muggy, but flying down hills, through shady groves by the river, you’d never know it.
 I was riding on cool air.
 But then, coming out of the trees, the path headed uphill and suddenly I had two problems.
 First, I forgot how to use the gears to make it easier.
 And second, I had no idea where the path would go.
-So I turned around and headed back to Antler Hill Village where I’d parked and the Bike Barn where they have maps and people who know this place.
-On the way, I passed the Lagoon where the resident geese were terribly busy corralling their adorable herd of goslings.
+So I turned around and headed back to Antler Hill Village where I’d parked and the Bike Barn where they have maps and people who know their way around the estate.
+On the way there, I passed the Lagoon where the resident geese were terribly busy corralling their adorable herd of goslings.
 It was a great ride for the first time out.

 So now I have a map.
 I will return.
 There are a lot more trails to explore.
 I just need to figure out that gear thing and I’ll be a biking rock star!